WeiqiWu2025/FreeCollision/README.md

-# A Survey on Concurrent Backscatter Communication over WiFi: Performance Comparison and Future Perspectives
+# A Survey on Concurrent WiFi Backscatter Communication: Performance Comparison and Future Perspectives

 This repository contains the reproduction code for the Paper "FreeCollision: Parallel decoding for concurrent OFDM-PHY WiFi backscatter communications".